Ambattur railway station

 Ambattur railway station is one of the main railway stations of the Chennai Central–Arakkonam section of the Chennai Suburban Railway Network.
-It serves the neighbourhood of Ambattur, a suburb of Chennai located 17 km west of the city centre.
+It serves the neighbourhood of Ambattur, a suburb of Chennai located 17 km north-west of the city centre.
 It is situated at Varadarajapuram in Ambattur, with an elevation of 19.18 metres above sea level.

 History

 The first lines in the station were electrified on 29 November 1979, with the electrification of the Chennai Central–Tiruvallur section.
 Additional lines at the station were electrified on 2 October 1986, with the electrification of the Villivakkam–Tiruninravur section.

 On 21 January 1946 at 4.15 p.m., Mahatma Gandhi visited the station, who was received by Kamaraj.